polterguy/micro/README.md

       innerValue:Column 3
 ```

-Notice, also the generic _'col'_ class will be rendered responsively automatically for you, making it pop out and become 100% width of the width
+Notice, also the generic _'col'_ class will be rendered responsively automatically for you, making your columns pop out and become 100% wide
-of the browser's viewport dips below 800px.
+if the width of the browser's viewport dips below 800px.

 ### Column offset